Lance Smart: Casting

+Development

 Characterisation and relationships

-Peter Vroom secured the role of Lance after he completed a course at the Australian Theatre for Young People, making it his first television role.
 Lance is characterised as having little intelligence and is "slow witted".
 Vroom told Inside Soap that "Lance was a caricature, he was never very successful at anything, and people generally thought he was a joke.
 That was his role, to provide a few laughs."
 Lance forms an on-screen duo as the "partner in crime" of Martin Dibble (Craig Thomson).
 Thomson said that the characters are Home and Away's answer to Laurel and Hardy.
 Like Martin, Lance is unpopular with females and even "their closest friends" see them as not being "heart-throbs".
 They are portrayed as a pair of "yobbos and larrikins" who work at a local oyster farm.
 Lance and Martin share common enemies, their biggest feud is with Donald Fisher (Norman Coburn) who throws them out of cadet corps.
 They also have a general dislike for the local "surfie" males, who later become their "great nemesis" due to them receiving all the attention from the local females.
 Lance holds an opinion that Martin is "irresistible" to the opposite sex and is impressed by his persona.